 What is AIOps?

-AIOps refers to the application of big data, machine learning, analytics, and automation to IT Ops use cases in order to address today’s need to make sense of large quantities of mostly structured, specialized, cross-domain IT data.
-With AIOps, IT teams can leverage machine learning and big data to drive continuous insights and automate remediation (when appropriate).
-These insights are used to drive incremental business value.
+AIOps refers to the application of artificial intelligence (AI) to IT Operations (IT Ops).
+AIOps leverages multiple AI technologies (e.g., Machine Learning, Natural Language Processing, Generative AI, etc.) to address today’s need to make sense of vast quantities of mostly structured, specialized, cross-domain IT data.
+With AIOps, IT teams can leverage AI and automation to obtain intelligent, correlated insights and automate remediation to reduce mean time to resolution (MTTR).

 aiops-faq